BushraAnamUC/Earthquake-Choropleth-Map-of-New-Zealand/README.md

 ---

 ## Introduction
 This project creates a **Choropleth Map** to visualise the frequency of earthquakes in various regions of New Zealand over the past year.
-Using geospatial data and Python libraries such as **GeoPandas** and **Folium**, we plot earthquake density as a color-coded map, highlighting regional variations in seismic activity.
+Using geospatial data and Python libraries such as **GeoPandas** and **Folium**, we plot earthquake density as a colour-coded map, highlighting regional variations in seismic activity.

 ---